Canon 1D C vs Leica X Typ 113

 Of the two cameras under consideration, the Canon 1D C features a full frame sensor and the Leica X Typ 113 an APS-C sensor.
 The sensor area in the X Typ 113 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 17.9MP, the 1DC offers a higher resolution than the X Typ 113 (16.1MP), but the 1DC nevertheless has larger individual pixels (pixel pitch of 6.95μm versus 4.79μm for the X Typ 113) due to its larger sensor.
-However, the X Typ 113 is a somewhat more recent model (by 2 years and 5 months) than the 1DC, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the X Typ 113 is a much more recent model (by 2 years and 5 months) than the 1DC, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1D C has a native sensitivity range from ISO 100 to ISO 51200, which can be extended to ISO 50-204800.
 The corresponding ISO settings for the Leica X (Typ 113) are ISO 100 to ISO 12500 (no boost).